angarsky/diveintopython/learn/classes/variables.md

 In the example, `public_value` is a normal instance variable, while `__private_value` is a private instance variable.
 It can only be accessed inside the class.

-## Python Global Variables
+## Global Variables

-Python global variables can be accessed from anywhere in the code.
+Global variables can be accessed from anywhere in the code.
 Global variables are defined outside any function or class using the `global` keyword.

 ```python
 x = 0   # global variable